Suhoja/scPhere/command.md

 # Check Python installations

+- Go to the script directory (needed because the script imports data files with relative paths): `cd example/script`
-- Check Python installations by executing the script: `python example/script/demo.py`
+- Check Python installations by executing the script: `python demo.py`

 # Install R dependencies from the script